Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 How to customize templates for your category

-The 12 above are the universal starter library.
-Your specific category may need additional variants.
+The 12 templates above are the universal starter library.
+Most SaaS and DTC brands can adapt them as-is.
+Your category may need extras: pricing-specific prompts for usage-based products, integration-specific prompts for ecosystem plays, regulatory-specific prompts for vertical SaaS.
 Three rules for writing your own:

 The 60-minute exercise to build your custom set

 After 60 minutes you have ~55 candidates.
-Apply the 5 principles as filters: cut anything written in your marketing voice, convert category-only candidates to problem-led variants, force at least 60% non-branded, and ensure the conversational form matches what buyers actually type.
+Apply the 5 principles as filters.
+Cut anything in your marketing voice.
+Convert category-only candidates to problem-led variants.
+Force at least 60% non-branded.
+Make sure the conversational form matches what buyers actually type.
 What survives is your tracked audit set.
-Lock it.
-Run it across ChatGPT, Claude, and Perplexity alongside the pillar's 15 starter prompts.
+Lock it, then run it across ChatGPT, Claude, and Perplexity alongside the pillar's 15 starter prompts.

 Where to run these prompts